Armenia, Azerbaijan and Georgia;

 Overview: A short drive from Telavi takes us back to Gremi and its impressive citadel complex consisting of a 16th century domed church, tower and king’s chamber.
 We continue towards Signagi where we explore the Royal Town, surrounded by the defensive walls with 23 towers.
 Each of these towers was named after nearby a nearby village and respective families and served as a refuge in case of danger.
 The town was mainly inhabited by merchants and artisans.
 It had many gates through which numerous Silk Road travellers from Asia and Europe passed.
 We also visit the Signagi Historical and Ethnographical Museum.
-For lunch we visit a local wine cellar and then continue our travel to Tiblisi.
+For lunch we visit a local Georgian wine cellar and then continue our travel to Tiblisi.
 (B,L,D)

 Accommodation: 2 nights at the Hotel New Kopala or similar.

-Overview: Today we explore the town of Tiblisi including visits to Metekhi church (12-13th century) – cross cupola church, part of the Royal residential complex; Sulphur bathhouses – 19th century buildings; Sioni Cathedral – the main church of Tbilisi dated to 7th-19th century, located in the Old Town where we also visit Anchiskhati Basilica.
+Overview: Today we explore the narrow streets of the old town of Tiblisi including visits to Metekhi church (12-13th century) – cross cupola church, part of the Royal residential complex; Sulphur bathhouses – 19th century buildings; Sioni Cathedral – the main church of Tbilisi dated to 7th-19th century, located in the Old Town where we also visit Anchiskhati Basilica.
 After lunch we’ll visit the Simon Janashia Museum of Georgia, formerly known as the State Museum of History of Georgia, one of the main history museums in Tbilisi which displays the country’s principal archaeological findings and the Soviet Occupation Exhibition hall.
 (B,L)